joebew42/diaspora-replica/README.md

 in ``capistrano/config/deploy/production.rb`` (or ``capistrano/config/deploy/staging.rb``, depends on which stage you are going to deploy.)
 Of course, you have to specify your git repository, too.

+## Which Operating Systems are supported?

+At the moment we support **Ubuntu 12.04LTS Server** and **CentOS 6.4**

+### Choosing the OS from Vagrantfile

+By default the Vagrantfile will creates an Ubuntu box.
+If you want to switch for CentOS, you have to comment out the lines regarding Ubuntu and uncomment the lines about CentOS

 ## How to contribute this project

 This project is under development.
-There are a lot of things to do.
-At the moment the Puppet provides support and, has been tested only on Ubuntu 12.04LTS server.
-It could be useful if someone can test it over other version of Ubuntu, or better, can provide support for other distributions (e.g. CentOS).
+At the moment the Puppet provides support and, has been tested only on Ubuntu 12.04LTS server and CentOS 6.4.
+It could be useful if someone can test it over other version of Ubuntu or CentOS, or provides support for other GNU/Linux distributions.
 The Database section of the Puppet does not consider parameters like hostname and port at the moment.
 Furthermore there a lot of variables of diaspora.yml that are not covered (e.g. mail server configuration, unicorn workers, and more).

   [diaspora*]: https://github.com/diaspora/diaspora